pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 ### Evaluating Your SEO

 One of the easiest ways to determine how your publication might be faring in search engines is to do some tests for keywords and phrases.
 Try searching for your journal name or an article title in a search engine like Google and see your journal site is being indexed.
-You can also use like [Google Webmaster tools](https://www.google.com/webmasters/) tools to see which sites are linking to your site.

-There are a wide variety of tools that can assist you with Search Engine Optimization and can help you understand the traffic that is occurring on your website.
-Tools such as [Google analytics](https://analytics.google.com/analytics/web/)  or [Piwik](https://analytics.google.com/analytics/web/) - for which there are plugins that you can use in OJS-- are a very popular, free, and effective ways to understand and report on traffic to your journal website.
-[Moz Link Explorer](https://moz.com/link-explorer) is another tool that allows you to analyze the sites that link to your website.
+There are a wide variety of tools that can assist you with Search Engine Optimization and can help you understand the traffic that is occurring on your website:

+* [Google Webmaster tools](https://www.google.com/webmasters/) and the [Google Search Console](https://search.google.com/search-console/about) can help you understand how your site is performing, and provide many tools to help improve your search ranking and performance.
+* [Google analytics](https://analytics.google.com/analytics/web/) or [Piwik](https://analytics.google.com/analytics/web/) can help you understand your web traffic.
+Both have OJS plugins and are popular, free, and effective ways to understand and report on traffic to your journal website.
+* [Moz Link Explorer](https://moz.com/link-explorer) is another tool that allows you to analyze the sites that link to your website.

 It takes time, practice, and experience to do SEO properly.
 However, there are a wide variety of tools that you can use to help grow and understand the web traffic reaching your website.